unisport/drunken-platypus/README.md

 To run the project you have to use 'python manage.py runserver $IP:$PORT' when being inside C9.io

 Features
-* Open, Resolve, set On Hold or Re-open an issue
+* Open, Closed or set On Hold
 * Comment on issues
 * Display a changelog
+* Keep track of user changes to issues

 The app relies on the request.user, in order to test you have to be signed in